JulianStone5/DataScienceWork/README.md

-# DataScienceWork
-## Nabih Estefan Diaz
+# Nabih Estefan Diaz
-### This is the repository where i will have all my Data Science Work
+## This is where all my work for Data Science will be